 It’s ideal to begin treatment soon after pain begins, but even very old pains may benefit from physical therapy.
 Even people who have received physical therapy in the past may find help from new research and different treatment approaches.

-If you’re suffering from any type of physical pain, call Rehab and Sports Medicine today.
+If you’re suffering from any type of physical pain, call Rehab & Sports Medicine today.
 Physician referrals are welcome but not required.
 We want to help!